GrahamDeprecated/Laravel-Viewer/README.md

 Please check the system requirements before installing Laravel Viewer.

-To get the latest version of Laravel Viewer, simply require it in your `composer.json` file.
+To get the latest version of Laravel Viewer, simply require `"graham-campbell/viewer": "0.1.*@alpha"` in your `composer.json` file.

-`"graham-campbell/viewer": "*"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel Viewer is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.